Our Emergency Department is open 24 hours a day, 365 days a year. We treat people who have urgent medical problems because of accidents or illnesses.

 The sexually transmitted infection (STI) clinic provides screening and treatment for all STIs.
 All services are confidential and free of charge.
 You don't need a referral, but you do need to make an appointment.
 We run clinics for new patients on Mondays and Wednesdays.
 If you need an urgent appointment outside of these hours you should go to the emergency department.
 Find more information on the STI service.

-A trained nurse will assess you as soon as possible after you arrive at the Emergency Department.
+A nurse will assess you as soon as possible after you arrive at the Emergency Department.
 This assessment is called triage.
 It is a system used to make sure we take care of the sickest patients first.
 Patients are then seen in order of urgency, not arrival times.
-The most seriously ill patients are seen first, even if they arrived after you.
+The most seriously ill patients are seen first.

-If you do not need to be admitted to hospital, we will organise any follow-up appointments.
+If you do not need to be admitted to hospital, we will organise any follow-up appointments for you.
 These could be with your GP, a specialist doctor or nurse, our outpatients department or another hospital.